-Better be lord of them that riches have,

-Than riches have myself, and be their servile slave.
+"Better be lord of them that riches have, Than riches have myself, and be their servile slave."

 The incentive to ambition is the love of power; the spur to avarice is either the fear of poverty or a strong desire of self-indulgence.
-The amassers of fortunes seem divided into two opposite classes - lean, penurious-looking mortals, or jolly fellows who are determined to get possession of, because they want to enjoy, the good things of the wo others, in the fulness of their persons and the robustness of their constitutions, seem to bespeak the reversion of a landed estate, rich acres, fat beeves, a substantial mansion, costly clothing, a chine and curkey, choice wines, and all other good things consonant to the wants and full-fed desires of their bodies.
+The amassers of fortunes seem divided into two opposite classes-lean, penurious-looking mortals, or jolly fellows who are determined to get possession of, because they want to enjoy, the good things of the world.
+The one have famine and a workhouse always before their eyes, the others, in the fullness of their persons and the robustness of their constitutions, seem to be peak the reversion of a landed estate, rich acres, fat beeves, a substantial mansion, costly clothing, a chine and turkey, choice wines, and all other good things consonant to the wants and full-fed desires of their bodies.
 Such men charm fortune by the sleekness of their aspects and the goodly rotundity of their honest faces, as the others scare away poverty by their wan, meagre looks.
 The last starve themselves into riches by care and carking; the first eat, drink, and sleep their way into the good things of this life.
 The greatest number of warm men in the city are good, jolly follows.
-Look at Sir William ---.
-Callipash and callipee are written in his face: he rolls about his that almost realises the poetical conception of the cave of Mammon in Spenser, where dust and cobwebs concealed the roofs and pillars of solid gold, and lifts the mind quite off its ordinary hinges.
+Look at Sir William -.
+Callipash and callipee are written in his face: he rolls about his unwieldy bulk in a sea of turtle-soup.
+How many haunches of venison does he carry on his back!
+He is larded with jobs and contracts: he is stuffed and swelled out with layers of banknotes and invitations to dinner!
+His face hangs out a flag of defiance to mischance: the roguish twinkle in his eye with which he lures half the city and beats Alderman - hollow, is a smile reflected from heaps of unsunned gold!
+Nature and Fortune are not so much at variance as to differ about this fellow.
+To enjoy the good the Gods provide us is to deserve it.
+Nature meant him for a Knight, Alderman, and City Member; and Fortune laughed to see the goodly person and prospects of the man!32 I am not, from certain early prejudices, much to admire the ostentatious marks of wealth (there are persons enough to admire them without me)-but I confess, there is something in the look of the old banking-houses in Lombard Street, the posterns covered with mud, the doors opening sullenly and silently, the absence of all pretence, the darkness and the gloom within, the gleaming of lamps in the daytime, that almost realises the poetical conception of the cave of Mammon in Spenser, where dust and cobwebs concealed the roofs and pillars of solid gold, and lifts the mind quite off its ordinary hinges.
 The account of the manner in which the founder of Guy's Hospital accumulated his immense wealth has always to me something romantic in it, from the same force of contrast.
-He was a little shop-keeper, and out of his savings bought Bibles and purchased seamen's tickets in Queen Anne's wars, by which he left a
+He was a little shopkeeper, and out of his savings bought Bibles and purchased seamen's tickets in Queen Anne's wars, by which he left a fortune of two hundred thousand pounds.
+The story suggests the idea of a magician; nor is there anything in the Arabian Nights that looks more like a fiction.

-Like a faint shadow of uncertain light,
+"Like a faint shadow of uncertain light,"